Hurricane Survival Tips: How My Family Survived a Category 4 Hurricane Twice!

 Creating a Hurricane Survival Kit

-When preparing for a hurricane, assembling a comprehensive survival kit is crucial.
-Include essentials like flashlights, batteries, a hand-crank radio, and a multi-tool.
-Don’t forget cash, important documents, and a portable charger for your devices.
+When preparing for a hurricane, putting together a comprehensive survival kit is one of the most important hurricane survival tips and preparedness steps.
+Your kit should include essentials like flashlights, batteries, a hand-crank radio, a multi-tool, cash, important documents, and a portable charger for your devices.

 Stockpiling Non-perishable Food and Water